bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/university.md

 $ gpg --export -a "martin.rose" > GPG-public-key.asc
 ```

-A `.url` file in our ZIP?
-Oh yeah, that’s free real estate for pointing to malicious scripts.
-Drop a batch file on `C:\Windows\Temp`, zip a link to it, sign it, upload it.
-Wait for the magic...
+Since this machine has not been updated for some time, we can suspect it being vulnerable to [CVE-2023-36025](https://github.com/ka7ana/CVE-2023-36025).
+So I cook up the most suspicious shortcut of all time: drop a batch file on `C:\Windows\Temp`, yeet a `.url` link to it inside a ZIP, slap a signature on it like I’m forging hall passes, and then upload it for the Content Evaluators like, “hey bestie, pls click my totally legit file ❤️.”

 ```console
 $ cat link.url